cfjedimaster/bx-rss/readme.md

-# bx-rss
+# ⚡︎ RSS

-I built this after learning about BoxLang modules a whole hour ago so take with a Titanic-sized piece of salt.
-I'll add more info on this soon, but in theory, if you copy the `boxlang_modules` folder to your web app, or just the `rss` folder to your system module directory, you get will support for the following BIF function: `rss`
+Basic RSS parsing forBoxLang.
+This module adds one BIF, `rss`.

-The `rss` function takes one argument, either a URL, or an array of URL.
+The `rss` function takes one argument, either a URL, or an array of URLs.

 ```js
 items = rss('https://www.raymondcamden.com/feed_slim.xml');